Atlanta Plumber Service: Diverse Plumbing Services

 Stand alone claw foot tubs are an older design that has recently regained popularity.
 Elegant and contemporary, claw foot tubs sit on the floor away from any surrounding walls, with the drain stubbed up from the floor directly behind it.
 The tub/shower valve resembles a faucet, and is attached to the edge of the tub on one end.
 Claw-foot tubs range higher in price due to their design and construction, and are much heavier that standard fiberglass units.
 Installation is, once again, simple, just setting the tub in place and connecting pipes and water supplies.

-Replacing a shower involves a few more decisions.
+Modifying showers and shower head replacement involve a few more decisions.
 Showers are usually of the fiberglass type as well, while some are complete tile assemblies with a shower pan underneath.
 Replacing a fiberglass assembly with another unit of the same style and size is relatively easy, and the most common type of replacement.
 The shower valve and drainage are disconnected, and the old shower assembly is pulled out.
 The new shower is then installed, connecting everything back up and sealing all the edges.
-Removal of sheetrock or wall material is usually necessary to accommodate the complete installations, as access to the shower valve is necessary.
+Removal of sheet rock or wall material is usually necessary to accommodate the complete installations, as access to the shower valve is necessary.
 Replacing a tile shower is much more tedious, and as such is more expensive.

 Removal of all the tile work is the first step.
 This alone is complex work and can take some time.
 Disconnecting the drainage and shower valve is necessary.
 The shower pan is now accessible.
 If replacement of the shower pan is needed (older pans were made of lead, and often leaked), now is the time to do that job.
 Once all prep work has been completed, including valve replacement, drain work, and if necessary, the shower pan, a tile contractor can now come and reinstall all of the tiling, with thousands of colors and design options.
-Plumbers DO NOT do this task.
-Once all the tile has been replaced, a plumber can come back and finish the shower, installing the shower arm, handle, and trim plate.
+Plumbers do not do this task.
+Once all the tile has been replaced, a plumber can come back and finish the shower, including shower head replacement.

 All sinks in your house have some sort of faucet attached.
 Single handle or two handle, faucets are the outlets of water inside the house.
 They come in thousands of different styles, finishes, sizes, and shapes.
-Your kitchens, bathroom sink, and utility sinks all require a faucet for operation, and we service and install them ALL.
+Your kitchens, bathroom sink, and utility sinks all require a faucet for operation, and perform faucet repair and installation.

 Homeowners repair and replace faucets for all sorts of reasons.
 Sometimes faucets begin to drip after many years.
 Some corrode and rust.
 Some crack or break.
 Other times homeowners become tired of their current faucets and want to update the look of their kitchens and bathrooms.
 In 99% of new faucet installations, we recommend that you go out and purchase the faucet you like.
 This is because there are SO MANY different options of faucets on the market that if we were to pick one up for you, the odds of us getting the one you want are slim to none.
 Buying one yourself guarantees that you will get exactly what you are looking for, and seeing as how our prices hardly change due to the model or brand, your installation fees remain consistent.
 Fees only differ for lavatory and kitchen faucets.
 During the installation process, we will remove and dispose of your old faucet, and install your new unit, ensuring that everything functions properly before we leave.
 Labor warranty is our standard 12-month, with the faucet’s warranty defaulting to the manufacturer.

 Not all faucet issues require complete replacement of the whole assembly.
-In many instances we can make small repairs to the faucet’s internal components to stop leaks or other problems.
+In many instances we can perform faucet repair jobs to the faucet’s internal components to stop leaks or other problems.
 The replacement of small parts such as washers, springs, and cartridges can be a less expensive alternative to complete faucet replacement, sometimes halving the total cost to you.
 Often times simply repairing the existing faucet will give you many more years of dependable service without incident.
 No matter what make or model, style or finish, we service all faucets and can find almost any part necessary to complete the job.
-As always, all faucet repairs carry our 12-month warranty.
+As always, a faucet repair job done by us carries our 12-month warranty.
 Faucet replacements have this, as well as the manufacturer’s warranty on the faucet itself (usually 10 years or lifetime).

 When toilets reach a certain age, it is often best to replace the whole toilet itself rather than bother with smaller, detailed repairs.
 If your toilets are reaching 25-30 years of age, the flush pathways inside them are growing narrower and narrower with a build-up of calcium and lime, increasing the probabilities of clogs.
 There is no repair for this.
-In such cases, or if you simply want to update the look of your bathrooms with newer and higher quality equipment, it’s time to replace your toilets.
+In such cases, or if you simply want to update the look of your bathrooms with newer and higher quality equipment, it’s time for new toilet installation.
 With literally thousands of options for models and styles out there, there is guaranteed to be something out there for you.
 Prices for new toilets can range anywhere from $100 all the way up to and exceeding $4000, showcasing every possible feature you could think of.

 Though rare on lower priced models, features such as automatic flushing, heated seats, and LED lighting are available.
 We suggest that the homeowner purchase their own toilets and then have us install them.
 We suggest this due to the wide variety of toilet styles, colors, and features.
 We will answer any questions you may have along the way in your search for new toilets, as well as offer advice on brand selection, feature necessities, and pricing options.
-Regardless of which toilets you choose, we install them all, and we’ll even get rid of your older ones for you at no additional charge.
+Regardless of which toilets you choose, we have more than enough experience with toilet installation, and we’ll even get rid of your older ones for you at no additional charge.

 The water system in your home is a complex network of pipes and valves.
 While the piping tends to require very little maintenance most of the time, plumbing valves are a different story.
 These valves are located everywhere from under your sinks to behind your toilets, from your water heater to your icemaker, from your dishwasher to your clothes washer.
 Also known as cut-offs, stops, or shut-offs, these valves all perform the same function: shutting off the supply of water to a fixture or area of the house.
 There is a large valve one on your main water line close to where it enters the home, next to your PRV (see” Pressure Valves” section), allowing you or your plumber to shut off the water to your entire house, allowing maintenance of the system.
 While all performing the same function, these valves are built in many ways and are used in specific places throughout the house.